dcohen-dalton/csx/source/assignments/3-projectile/projectile.rst

 ------------------

 There are two parts of the base assignment.
 Part 4 will take much longer than Parts 1 - 3; it is essentially a mini-extension.
-(In fact, one year it was someone's extension.)
 While everyone in the class will do the same base assignments, you will not necessarily all get exactly the same values.
 This will depend on how you choose to calculate your position variables, your timestep, and, for Green Monster (Part 4), the way that you run your